MrArna/googleAPI/readme.md

 `java -jar hw1-1.0.jar`

 Press any key to stop it.
 At the very first run the application will open a dialog in the browser asking to allow it to access with the specified privileges to the marco.arnaboldi91@gmail.com account.
 You need to provide those privileges being logged in Google as the account above.
-See the "Test" to find out the credential needed to access with that account.
+See the "Test" section to find out the credential needed to access with that account.

 Test
 ----------------